-- c)Kerry ETB recognises the role of the Consortium Steering Group in the governance of the Programme, as detailed in these Quality Assurance Procedures. - d) The Consortium Steering Group recognises Kerry ETB as being responsible to QQI and to other statutory authorities for the management delivery, assessment and maintenance of the programme. - e) Both parties agree that Kerry ETB may appoint Collaborating Providers to assist it in the provision of the programme.
-Such providers will be appointed subject to the agreement of the Steering Group. - f)Kerry ETB agrees to provide Consortium Steering Group with all data and reports necessary for its proper operation subject to the normal requirements of data protection and confidentiality. - g) Both parties agree that the operation of principles a) to f) above will be done in a spirit of collegiality and that they will seek to find a balance between autonomy and necessary accountability.
+- d) The Consortium Steering Group recognises Kerry ETB as being responsible to QQI and to other statutory authorities for the management delivery, assessment and maintenance of the programme. - e) Both parties agree that Kerry ETB may appoint Collaborating Providers to assist it in the provision of the programme.
+Such providers will be appointed subject to the agreement of the Consortium Steering Group.

+f)Kerry ETB agrees to provide Consortium Steering Group with all data and reports necessary for its proper operation subject to the normal requirements of data protection and confidentiality.

+g) Both parties agree that the operation of principles a) to f) above will be done in a spirit of collegiality and that they will seek to find a balance between autonomy and necessary accountability.